MaibornWolff/serverless-handson/task2/code/hint/README.md

 # Note

-Look at these files:
+create these these files:
-- wind.py (copy and rename it)
+- humidity.py e.g. copy wind.py and rename it
-- serverless.yml (missing something?!)
+- extend serverless.yml